Когнітивні помилки при прийнятті клінічних рішень

 Передчасне закриття

-Premature closure is jumping to conclusions.
+Premature closure is jumping to and holding on to a presumptive diagnosis.
 This is one of the most common errors; clinicians make a quick diagnosis (often based on pattern recognition), fail to consider other possible diagnoses, and prematurely stop collecting data.
-The suspected diagnosis is often not even confirmed by appropriate testing.
+The suspected diagnosis may not even have been confirmed by appropriate testing.
 Premature closure errors may occur in any case but are particularly common when patients seem to be having an exacerbation of a known disorder—eg, if a woman with a long history of migraine presents with a severe headache (and actually has a new subarachnoid hemorrhage), the headache may be mistakenly assumed to be another attack of migraine.
 A variation of premature closure occurs when subsequent clinicians (eg, consultants on a complicated case) unquestioningly accept a previous working diagnosis without independently collecting and reviewing relevant data.
-Electronic medical records may exacerbate premature closure errors because incorrect diagnoses may be propagated until they are removed.
+Electronic medical records may exacerbate premature closure errors because the incorrect diagnoses, which may have been initially listed as probable, are often propagated in many notes and become increasingly entrenched as correct.

 помилка прив’язки

 Anchoring errors are when clinicians steadfastly cling to an initial impression even as conflicting and contradictory data accumulate.
 For example, a working diagnosis of acute pancreatitis is quite reasonable in a 60-year-old man who has epigastric pain and nausea, who is sitting forward clutching his abdomen, and who has a history of several bouts of alcoholic pancreatitis that he states have felt similar to what he is currently feeling.
-However, if the patient states that he has had no alcohol in many years and has normal blood levels of pancreatic enzymes, clinicians who simply dismiss or excuse (eg, the patient is lying, his pancreas is burned out, the laboratory made a mistake) these conflicting data are committing an anchoring error.
-Clinicians should regard conflicting data as evidence of the need to continue to seek the true diagnosis (acute myocardial infarction) rather than as anomalies to be disregarded.
-There may be no supporting evidence (ie, for the misdiagnosis) in some cases in which anchoring errors are committed.
+However, despite the fact that the patient states that he has had no alcohol in many years and has normal blood levels of pancreatic enzymes, clinicians may minimize these data (eg, the patient is lying, his pancreas is burned out, the laboratory made a mistake), thus committing an anchoring error and delaying an accurate diagnosis of a penetrating gastric ulcer.
+Clinicians should regard any conflicting data as evidence of the need to continue to seek an alternative diagnosis rather than as anomalies to be disregarded.
+Initially, there may be no supporting evidence (ie, for the misdiagnosis) in some cases in which anchoring errors are committed, but those errors are usually recognized later.

 упередження підтвердження